erjank/teaching/live.md

     > *The typos are the pedagogy.*
     > – Emily Jane McTavish

+    Note: if you've given a lesson several times, you're unlikely to make anything other than basic typing mistakes (which usually aren't informative).
+It's worth remembering "real" mistakes and making them deliberately, but that often feels forced.
+A better approach is to get learners to tell you what to do next in the hope that this will get you into the weeds.

 10. It's OK to *face the screen occasionally*, particularly when you are walking through a section of code statement by statement or